Peanut Butter Blossoms

 Peanut butter cookie dough in the bowl with a spatula.

-When all of the flour is incorporated, the dough should form a soft dough, similar in texture to play dough, with no dry flour on the bottom of the bowl.
+When all of the flour is incorporated, the dough should be soft, similar in texture to Play-Doh, with no dry flour on the bottom of the bowl.

 Cookie dough being rolled into balls and coated in sugar.

-Space the cookies out about 2-inches from each other (I did 12 on the first sheet, six on the second).
-Bake the cookies in the preheated 375ºF oven for 8-10 minutes, or just until you see a little cracking around the bottom edge and only a slight golden browning on the top, but no more.
+Bake the cookies: Space the cookies out about 2 inches from each other (I did 12 on the first sheet, six on the second).
+Bake the cookies in the preheated oven for 8-10 minutes, or just until you see a little cracking around the bottom edge and only a slight golden browning on the top, but no more.

 Kisses being pressed into the cookies.

-The cookies won’t spread very much, they mostly puff up into nice little dome shapes.
+Add the kiss: The cookies won’t spread very much; they mostly puff up into nice little dome shapes.
 As soon as they come out of the oven, press a frozen chocolate kiss into the center of each cookie.
 It’s important to do this while the cookies are still hot and very soft.

-Allow the cookies to cool for 5-10 minutes on the cookie sheet so they firm up enough to be able to pick them up with a spatula without bending.
-Once slightly firmed, transfer them to a cooling rack to finish cooling.
+Cool: Allow the cookies to cool for 5-10 minutes on the cookie sheet so they firm up enough to transfer them with a spatula without bending.
+Once slightly firm, transfer to a cooling rack.

 Enjoy the cookies when still slightly warm and soft, or wait until they cool completely!
 YUM!